 Enfield Council’s Deputy Leader, Cllr Ian Barnes explains more in this short clip about the council’s plans.

-Thames21 will be hosting volunteer planting events on the first and third Saturday of every month, from December to March 2021.
+Thames21 hosts regular volunteer planting and river restoration events.
 To volunteer, you must secure your place in advance.
 All volunteering activities are COVID-secure and conducted in line with government and public health guidance.

 Enfield schools make up more than a quarter of the council’s carbon emissions.
 We are committed to supporting schools in reducing their carbon emissions and helping to influence behaviour change beyond the school gates.
 Together we can become a carbon neutral borough by 2040.